salfaris/streamlit-gcp-minimal/README.md

 - [ ] Create a GCP Cloud Run service
   - This should automatically enable the Cloud Run service.
   - Creating a service should bring you to a page with this heading: ![create-service](./docs/cloud-run-create-service.png)
-- [ ] Specify the `Container Image URL` to be the image that was pushed in the previous step.
+- [ ] Specify the `Container image URL` to be the image that was pushed in the previous step.
   - ![choose-container-image](./docs/cloud-run-choose-container-image.png)
 - [ ] Choose your settings and click `CREATE`